 Treatment with MDX was well tolerated.
-The most common adverse events were headache (15.1% in the MDX group versus 12.3% in the placebo group), nausea (8.6% vs 6.2%), and fatigue (7.2% vs 8.2%).
+The most common adverse events were headache (15.1% in MDX, 12.3% in placebo), nausea (8.6% in MDX, 6.2% in placebo), and fatigue (7.2% in MDX, 8.2% in placebo).
 No drug-related serious adverse events were reported.
 No clinically significant abnormalities in any laboratory measurements, vital sign measurements, ECG parameters, suicidality questionnaires, or findings during clinical examination, including neurological examination, were observed.

-Primary Efficacy Analysis Results CAARS Score1: ITT (n = 2972)
+Primary Efficacy Analysis Results CAARS Score: ITT (N=297)